4 Sources

 Source: Korea Times

 .
-Partner nations plan to coordinate on semiconductor design, fabrication and packaging, logistics, compute systems, minerals refining, and power generation1
+Partner countries plan to work together on semiconductor design, fabrication and packaging, logistics, compute systems, minerals refining, and power generation1

 .Source: Benzinga